e621ng/e621ng/README.md

 1. Clone the repo with `git clone https://github.com/e621ng/e621ng.git`.
 1. `cd` into the repo.
 1. Copy the sample environment file with `cp .env.sample .env`.
-1. Uncomment the `COMPOSE_PROFILES` variable if you wish to use solargraph.
-Doesn't work on Windows without WSL.
 1. Run the following commands:
     ```
     docker compose run --rm -e SEED_POST_COUNT=100 e621 /app/bin/setup